ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 The diagram below (which is taken from the section [Value Getters & Formatters](/value-getters/)) summarises the steps the grid takes while working out what to render and how to render.

 In short, a value is prepared.
 The value comes using either the `colDef.field` or the `colDef.valueGetter`.
 The value is also optionally passed through a `colDef.valueFormatter` if it exists.
-Then the value is finally placed into the DOM, either directly, or by using the chosen `colDef.cellRendererComp`.
+Then the value is finally placed into the DOM, either directly, or by using the chosen `colDef.cellRenderer`.

 [[only-javascript]]
 |<image-caption src='value-getters/resources/valueGetterFlow.svg' width="55rem" centered="true" alt='Value Getter Flow' constrained='true'></image-caption>